-Anderson-Brickler Gallery and Collaborative Art Projects (CAP) Kabuya Bowens: Chief Curator and Director of Educational Programs Kabuya Bowens currently serves as the Chief Curator and Director of Educational Enrichment Programs at the Anderson Brickler Gallery in Tallahassee.
+Anderson-Brickler Gallery and Collaborative Art Projects (CAP)

+Kabuya Bowens: Chief Curator and Director of Educational Programs of Educational Enrichment Programs at the Anderson Brickler Gallery in Tallahassee.
 In her education capacity at the Gallery she has developed a CAP Program or Collaborative Art Projects with "Innovative Concepts to BRIDGE Art & Stem Education."
 Bowens is also an inventive printmaker and served in the past as a professor in studio art at Florida State University and Florida Agricultural and Mechanical University.
 Her own artwork addresses the dynamic chronicle of African American experiences.